This project has been completed. No further updates to this project page will be made.

 Comments on from the hearing were reviewed and design changes made.
 Currently, final design plans are being developed for bidding.

-Local, state and federal funds have been allocated to this project for construction.
+Local, state and federal funds were allocated to this project for construction.
 State and federal funds were programmed on the Transportation Improvement Program (TIP) for federal Fiscal Year 2013.
 The project planning was completed and construction plans put out to bid by MassDOT in the Fall of 2013.
-Construction began in June of 2014 and is anticipated to take approximately 18-24 months.
+Construction began in June of 2014 and is now complete.

 Cambridge Common is a National Historic Landmark.
 Its long and colorful history, connecting it with seventeenth century New England settlement, the Revolutionary War, and regional nineteenth and twentieth century events and trends, make it an important place and tourist attraction.